Vasiley/Diy_Thermostat_with_Homeassistant/README.md

 # Smart Thermostat

-Diy Thermostat with Home Assistaant for Under $70
+Diy Thermostat with Home Assistaant for Under $70 This is a overview Please see wiki link below for more details

 Table of Contents
 -----------------